asreview/asreview-insights/README.md

 #### Example: Relative versus absolute axes

-By default, all axes in ASReview-insights are relative.
+By default, all axes in ASReview Insights are relative.
 The API can be used to change this behavior.
 The arguments are identical for each plot function.

 ```python